Cambridge-ICCS/cambridge-iccs.github.io/index.md

 ---
 <style>
-.page__title {
-  margin-left: 1.25em;
-  margin-top: 0.25em;
-  margin-bottom: 2em;
-}
 #masthead-title {
   display: none; // hide the site title on the home page as the splash has the title }
-.main {
-  text-align:justify;
-  font-size:smaller;
-}
 </style>

 <p class="main">
+<h3>About us</h3>

-Computational modelling is key to modern climate science.
-But models are becoming increasingly complex as we seek to understand our physical world in more depth and model it at higher fidelity.
-The <strong>Institute of Computing for Climate Science</strong> studies and supports the role of software engineering, computer science, artificial intelligence, and data science within climate science.
+The <strong>Institute of Computing for Climate Science</strong>
+studies and supports the role of software engineering, computer science, artificial intelligence, and data science within climate science.

+The institute comprises a collaboration between <a href="https://www.zero.cam.ac.uk/">Cambridge Zero</a>, the Departments of <a href="https://www.cst.cam.ac.uk">Computer Science and Technology</a>, <a href="https://www.damtp.cam.ac.uk/">Applied Mathematics and Theoretical Physics</a>, and <a href="https://www.uis.cam.ac.uk/">University Information Services</a>.
 </p>